Ralim/IronOS/ISSUE_TEMPLATE.md

 * **What are you running:**

-On the idle screen, you can hold the settings button and it will show you the firmware version.
+On the idle screen, you can hold the settings button and it will show you the firmware & PCB version.
+If using a USB-C supply please note model number

-  - Firmware Version: 2.x
+  - Firmware Version: 2.x?
   - PCB Version: (1/2)
   - Power Supply (Voltage and Current Rating) :

-* **Other information**

-If submitting graphics to go on the iron, please use BMP or PNG files over JPG.